salesforce/hassh/python/README.md

  * Live network traffic capture:
  ```
-    $ docker run --net=host -it akarimishiraz/hassh -i any --print
+    $ docker run --net=host -it hassh:latest -i any --print
  ```

 Note: According to Docker's [docs](https://docs.docker.com/network/host/), the host networking driver only works on Linux hosts, and is not supported on Docker for Mac, Docker for Windows, or Docker EE for Windows Server.